 Half Year Ended

-31/12/11 30/06/11 31/12/10
+31/12/11 31/12/10

 \$M \$M \$M

 CommInsure 364 285 340

 New Zealand and Other 137 113 118

-Insurance income

-("cash basis") 501 398 458
+Insurance income 501 398 458

-Policyholder tax 73 58 46

-Investment Experience 48 76 82

-Insurance income

-("statutory basis") 622 532 586

-Insurance income ("statutory basis") increased by 6% on the prior comparative period to \$622 million driven by:
+Insurance income increased by 9% on the prior comparative period to \$501 million driven by:

-- Average inforce premiums increased by 8% to \$2,180 million; - Improved life insurance claims experience in New Zealand; and
+- Average inforce premiums increased by 8% to \$2,180 million; - Improved life insurance claims experience in New Zealand; and - Favourable general insurance working claims experience.

-• Favourable general insurance working claims experience.
-Insurance income ("statutory basis") increased 17% compared to the prior half driven by favourable claims experience and a 6% increase in average inforce premiums.
+Insurance income increased 26% compared to the prior half driven by favourable claims experience and a 6% increase in average inforce premiums.

-Operating expenses ("statutory basis") increased 5% on the prior comparative period to \$4,682 million.
+Operating expenses increased 4% on the prior comparative period to \$4,602 million.
 The key drivers were:

-- Staff expenses: increased by 3% to \$2,478 million, driven by inflation-related salary increases and higher average staff numbers; - Occupancy and Equipment expenses: increased by 8% to \$521 million, largely impacted by the transition to the new office premises at Darling Quarter in the Sydney CBD and inflation-related rent reviews; - Information Technology Services expenses: increased by 3% to \$581 million, including higher communication expenses due to a new telephony platform, and increased software amortisation driven by the Core Banking Modernisation initiative; - Other expenses: increased by 8% to \$1,022 million, impacted by higher compliance costs, credit card rewards programme expenses and the Centenary year community support programme; - Investment and restructuring expenses: increased by 48% to \$80 million driven by the Count Financial acquisition costs including retention, advisory and other costs.
-On 9 December 2011, the Group completed the acquisition of Count Financial, via a scheme of arrangement for approximately \$373 million, with the purchase funded by a combination of cash and issuance of ordinary shares by the Bank.
-Count Financial is an Australian network of financial planning accountants and advisors.
+- Staff expenses: increased by 3% to \$2,478 million, driven by inflation-related salary increases and higher staff numbers; - Occupancy and Equipment expenses: increased by 8% to \$521 million, largely impacted by the transition to the new office premises at Darling Quarter in the Sydney CBD and inflation-related rent reviews; - Information Technology Services expenses: increased by 3% to \$581 million, including higher communication expenses due to a new telephony platform, and increased software amortisation driven by the Core Banking Modernisation initiative; - Other expenses: increased by 8% to \$1,022 million, impacted by higher compliance costs, credit card rewards programme expenses and the Centenary year community support programme.

-Operating expenses ("statutory basis") increased 2% compared to the prior half driven by inflation-related salary increases, investment in staff, the impact of higher compliance expenses and Count Financial acquisition costs.
+Operating expenses increased 3% compared to the prior half driven by inflation-related salary increases, investment in staff, and the impact of higher compliance expenses.
 This was partly offset by continued focus on productivity initiatives.

-Group Expense to Income Ratio ("statutory basis")
+Group Expense to Income Ratio

-The Group expense to income ratio decreased by 150 basis points over the prior comparative period to 45.5%.
-The Banking expense to income ratio improved 340 basis points on the prior comparative period to 40.4%.
-These ratios benefitted from a continued focus on technology and operating efficiencies.
+The Group expense to income ratio increased by 40 basis points over the prior comparative period to 45.8%.
+The Banking expense to income improved 90 basis points on the prior comparative period to 40.6%, benefitting from a continued focus on technology and operating efficiencies.